-• ANSWER: This is a letter that the assassin is sending back to his handlers in Germany, giving them an update of his plans to proceed, and confirming the date he needs them to arrange because he is referring to the deposit of money in a Swiss bank account (SBA).
-Q8.
-What was the meaning of the note found at the Yorkville pier? (max.
-5 points) • ANSWER: This was a note that Mr. Oglevee wrote for the gold-tooth man to arrange a meetin at the Yorkville pier to share information.
+• ANSWER: This was a note that Mr. Oglevee wrote for the gold-tooth man to arrange a meeting at the Yorkville pier to share information.
 Q9.
 What was the meaning of the two notes found on the wall at the 1850 2nd Ave apartment? (max.
-20 points) ANSWER PART 1 (10 points): The note found in the apartment at 1850 2nd Avenue that say "P11 / WSFL / FD / 2300" contains information about the assassin's getaway plans.
-He plar to meet a boat that will depart the city at Pier 11 near the Wall Street Ferry Landing in the Financial District, at 11pm. • ANSWER PART 2 (10 points): The note that says "115 / 8F" refers to the U.S. Realty building a 115 Broadway, office 8F (8th floor front), where the assassin intends to set up his sniper position Q10.
+20 points) • ANSWER PART 1 (10 points): The note found in the apartment at 1850 2nd Avenue that says "P11 / WSFL / FD / 2300" contains information about the assassin's getaway plans.
+He plans to meet a boat that will depart the city at Pier 11 near the Wall Street Ferry Landing in the Financial District, at 11pm. • ANSWER PART 2 (10 points): The note that says "115 / 8F" refers to the U.S. Realty building at 115 Broadway, office 8F (8th floor front), where the assassin intends to set up his sniper position.
+Q10.
 List all of those killed (or gravely injured) by the assassin. (max.
-10 points) ANSWER: The gold-tooth man, the two immigration officers that confronted him outside the boarding house, Bernard Glaser, a couple of officers patrolling the U.S. Realty Building of Saturday, and Blanche Long, the woman he pushed in front of a car while attempting to evad you.
+10 points) ANSWER: The gold-tooth man, the two immigration officers that confronted him outside the boarding house, Bernard Glaser, a couple of officers patrolling the U.S. Realty Building on Saturday, and Blanche Long, the woman he pushed in front of a car while attempting to evade you.
 He may have provided the poison used to kill Walz, but he was not directly involved.
 Q11.
 To whom is the assassin allied and what is his motivation? (max.
-5 points) • ANSWER: He is a hired assassin who likely has no allegiances other than money; he even mer tions his Swiss Bank Account (SBA) in his intercepted letter.
-For the purposes of this job he temporarily allied with his client, the Nazi spymasters in Germany.
+5 points) • ANSWER: He is a hired assassin who likely has no allegiances other than money; he even mentions his Swiss Bank Account (SBA) in his intercepted letter.
+For the purposes of this job he is temporarily allied with his client, the Nazi spymasters in Germany.
 Q12.
-To the best of your knowledge, where did the assassin sleep on each night fromSunday, November 30th to Saturday, December 6th? (max.
-12 points) • ANSWER (score 2 points per night): Sunday, November 30th - Stefan Walz's room; Morday, December 1st - House at 1849 2nd Avenue; Tuesday, December 2nd - Allen St. Boardin House; Wednesday, December 3rd - Apartment at 1850 2nd Avenue; Thursday, December 4t - Apartment at 1850 2nd Avenue; Friday, December 5th - U.S. Realty Building.
+To the best of your knowledge, where did the assassin sleep on each night from Sunday, November 30th to Saturday, December 6th? (max.
+12 points) • ANSWER (score 2 points per night): Sunday, November 30th - Stefan Walz's room; Monday, December 1st - House at 1849 2nd Avenue; Tuesday, December 2nd - Allen St. Boarding House; Wednesday, December 3rd - Apartment at 1850 2nd Avenue; Thursday, December 4th - Apartment at 1850 2nd Avenue; Friday, December 5th - U.S. Realty Building.
 ANSWERS TO SECONDARY QUESTIONS S1.
 What's going on with Buttercup? (max.
 5 points) • ANSWER: Buttercup is touring central park monuments/statues.
-You also score full points you stated that there is no Buttercup, because that's Jack's philosophical rationalization regarding the horse's behavior.
+You also score full points if you stated that there is no Buttercup, because that's Jack's philosophical rationalization regarding the horse's behavior.
 S2.
 What's the name of the individual who stole Mrs. Lilli Lenderink's scarf? (max.
-5 points)

-• ANSWER: The scarf thief is Mr. Waffles, the dog owned by and brought onto the bus by the Heaths.
+5 points) • ANSWER: The scarf thief is Mr. Waffles, the dog owned by and brought onto the bus by the Heaths.
 He likes to collect clothing.
-The scarf may still be in Mr. Waffles' dog bed in the church if Mrs. Lenderink wants it back.
+The scarf may still be in Mr. Waffles' dog bed in the church, if Mrs. Lenderink wants it back.
 S3.
-What's going on with the letter from Cell Green received by the New York Times ? (max.
-5 points) • ANSWER: This letter was written by the assassin to the Times in an attempt to mislead the authorities and spread out police forces during his planned attack.
+What's going on with the letter from Cell Green received by the New York Times? (max.
+5 points)

 Total score from questions (max.
-192): BONUSES • Tick 3 reputation checkboxes for every IRP that you have not spent. • Tick 3 reputation checkboxes if you have circled Marker V1 in your case log.
-Subtract 1 point for each demerit you have ticked Add 1 point for each reputation you have ticked TOTAL Final Score
+192): BONUSES • Tick 3 reputation checkboxes for every IRP that you have not spent. • Tick 3 reputation checkboxes if you have circled Marker VI in your case log.
+Subtract 1 point for each demerit you have ticked Add 1 point for each reputation you have ticked TOTAL Final Score authorities and spread out police forces during his planned attack.